arthur-debiasi/trybe-back-end-blogs-api/README.md

 ## 💻 Project

-RESTful API for blog management made with Node.js and Sequelize.
+This RESTful API for blog management was built with Node.js and Sequelize to provide efficient and scalable blog management functionalities.

 ## 🚀 Built With